latent-to/developer-docs/docs/local-build/provision-wallets.md

 ## Provision wallets

-You will need wallets for the different personas, i.e., subnet owner, subnet validator and subnet miner, in the subnet.
+To proceed with this tutorial, you’ll need to create separate wallets for each role on the Bittensor blockchain.
+Specifically, create three wallets: one each for the subnet owner, validator, and miner.

-- The subnet owner wallet creates and controls the subnet.
+- The subnet owner wallet creates and controls the subnet—`sn-creator`.
-- The validator and miner will be registered to the subnet created by the owner.
-This ensures that the validator and miner can run the respective validator and miner scripts.
+- The validator and miner wallets will be registered on the created subnet—`test-validator` and `test-miner`.

+Using separate wallets for each role ensures they can independently run their respective processes and scripts.

 To create a wallet, run the following command in your terminal: